andrewcmyers/lwon/README.md

     A newline is interpreted as the standard newline sequence on the current machine.

 * Other non-reserved non-whitespace characters introduce implicit string values that extend until the next natural delimiter.
 Trailing whitespace up to the delimiter is removed.
-Delimiters other than newline and colon *must* be preceded by some whitespace.

 ### Natural delimiters